xuefeiwang001/PokemonGo-User_Data_Driven_Insights/README.md

 ## 👩‍💻 Author
 Xuefei Wang
-📘 MSc in Data Analytics and AI
+📘 MSc in Data Analytics and AI <br>
-🔍 Driven to transform raw data into strategic insights that lead to real impact.
+🔍 Driven to transform raw data into strategic insights that lead to real impact. <br>
 📧 [xuefei.wang001@qq.com]